sharife/goldenthread-v2/site/content/productions/new-threads-reading-series.md

 photos:
   heading: Photo Gallery
 ---
-This year's 3 unique readings will be presented in hybrid format: live in person and online!
-Audiences at Potrero and online will have an opportunity to ask questions and engage the playwrights and the creative team in conversation after each reading!
-These plays-in-development are FREE and open to the public.
+This year's program will be presented in hybrid format: all live-streaming online and some limited in person availability!
+Audiences at Potrero Stage and online will have an opportunity to ask questions and engage the playwrights and the creative team in conversation after each reading!
+These presentations and plays-in-development are FREE and open to the public.
 Reservations are recommended as space is limited.